AprendendoEmGrupo/multi-attedants-zap-documents/README.md

  - Doppler e infisical(secret manager)
  - Sentry(track errors in api and cronjob)

+## How to work Github project management task

+- Backlog: in this column you all thing client(owner of project) request
+- Todo: in this column you have all tasks necessaries to complete the backlog task.
+- In progress: in this column you have all tasks the dev team your current.
+- Validate PR's: in this column you have all tasks the dev team completed and open pull request to validate
+- Done: in this column you have all tasks validated and completed.
+In this step all tasks are branch master.

+### Rules

+- Each developer can have one tasks in column **In progress**
+- After completed task and open pull request you need to move task for column **Validate PR's**

 ## How to work with git in project

 - Branch **master** code go to production